 Another way we can show faithfulness is in our friendships.
 The Bible deeply values friendships and there are many instances of loyalty between friends.

 Ecclesiastes 4:9-10 says, “Two are better than one, Because they have a good reward for their labor.
 For if they fall, one will lift up his companion.
 But woe to him who is alone when he falls, For he has no one to help him up.“

-Proverbs 27:9-10 tells us not to forsake your friends and there is a sweetness in a friend’s earnest counsel.
+Proverbs 27:9-10 tells us not to forsake our friends and that there is sweetness in a friend’s earnest counsel.

 Being faithful in friendship means offering Godly counsel, carrying each other’s burdens, and remaining loyal through hardships.

 Faithfulness means steadfast loyalty that isn’t easily swayed.

 Our faithfulness to God means trusting in Him and loving Him through all circumstances.
 It means following His commandments even when we’d rather choose a different path.